openhab/openhab-addons/bundles/org.openhab.io.homekit/README.md

 HomeKit allows only a single pairing to be established with the bridge.
 This pairing is normally shared across devices via iCloud.
 If you need to establish a new pairing, you will need to clear the existing pairings.
-To do this, you can issue the command `smarthome:homekit clearPairings` from the [OSGi console](https://www.openhab.org/docs/administration/console.html).
+To do this, you can issue the command `openhab:homekit clearPairings` from the [OSGi console](https://www.openhab.org/docs/administration/console.html).
 After doing this, you may need to remove the file `$OPENHAB_USERDATA/jsondb/homekit.json` and restart openHAB.

 HomeKit requires a unique identifier for each accessory advertised by the bridge.